 You’ll stay well hydrated.

-Take the time of enjoy your alcoholic beverage.
+Take the time to enjoy your alcoholic beverage.

 - Red or white wine: 5 ounces | Calories; 125, Carbohydrate: 4g